 Preparation and issuance of 'Request for Proposals' (RFP) Whenever possible, accounting Officers/authorities should include at least the following documents in the RFP: (i) Letter of invitation; (ii) Information to Consultants; (iii) The TOR; and (iv) The proposed contract Letter of invitation(LOI) The LOI should state the intention to enter into a contract for the provision of consulting services, the details of the client and the date, time and address for submission of proposals.

 Information to consultants (ITC) The ITC should contain all necessary information that would assist consultants to prepare responsive proposals.
 It should be transparent and provide information on the evaluation process by indicating the evaluation criteria and factors and their respective weights and the minimum qualifying score for functionality.
 A clear indication should be given of which preference points system will be applicable in terms of the PPPFA and its regulations, as well as the goals to be targeted and the points allocated for each goal.
 The budget is not specified (since cost is a selection criterion), but should indicate the expected input of key professionals (staff time).
 Consultants, however, should be free to prepare their own estimates to staff time necessary to carry out the assignment.
 The ITC should specify the proposal validity period (normally 60-90 days).
 A detailed list of the information that should be included in the ITC is given in paragraph 16.
-The TOR should be compiled by a specialist in the Terms of Reference area of the assignment and the scope of services described should be compatible with the available budget.
+Terms of Reference The TOR should be compiled by a specialist in the area of the assignment and the scope of services described should be compatible with the available budget.
 The TOR should define as clearly as possible the objectives, goals and scope of the assignment including background information to facilitate the consultant in the preparation of its proposal.
 The TOR should be compiled in such a manner that consultants are able to propose their own methodology and staffing and be encouraged to comment on the TOR in their proposals.
-Depending on the circumstances, it may be indicated that proposals should be submitted in two separate clearly marked envelopes, one containing the technical proposal and the other the cost for the assignment.
-In cases where prequalification/shortlisting is required, the TOR should indicate the basis of pre-qualification/shortlisting, for instance the number of minimum points to be scored to pre-qualify.
+Depending on the circumstances, it may be indicated that proposal and the other the cost for the assignment.
+In cases where pre-qualification/shortlisting is required, the TOR should indicate the basis of pre-qualification/shortlisting, for instance the number of minimum points to be scored to pre-qualify.
 Contract Accounting officers/authorities should use the appropriate Standard Form of Contract issued by the National Treasury.
-Any changes necessary to address specific project issues should be introduced through Contract Data Sheets or through Special Conditions of Contract and not by introducing changes in the wording of the General Conditions of Contract included in the Standard Form.
-When these forms are not appropriate (for example, for pre-shipment inspection, training of students in universities), accounting officers/authorities should use other acceptable contract forms.
+Any changes necessary to contract forms.